-Omontys approved for anemic people with kidney diseaseMarch 27th, 2012 in Diseases, Conditions, Syndromes /
+Omontys approved for anemic people with kidney diseaseMarch 27, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- Omontys (peginesatide) has been approved by the U.S. Food and Drug Administration to treat anemia in adults who require dialysis due to chronic kidney disease.